Infinite-Impact-Insights/kig.re/_posts/2014-11-21-announcing-laser-cutter-makeabox-dot-io.md

 ### Getting Creative

-The image on the right is supposed to be a pen holder.
-I started with a box generated on MakeABox.io, and then added circles and other decorations in Illustrator.
+The image in the very beginning of the post, is supposed to be a pen holder.
+I started with a box generated on MakeABox.io, and then added circles and other decorations in Illustrator until it looked... well, decorated :)

 ### Next Steps